 Next we consider the global coherence properties of the transmitted F and SH pulse trains.
-The overall degrees of coherence are shown in figure 3(a) as a function of $\sqrt{S_0}$.
-For reference, we illustrate in figure 3(b) typical F and SH realisations for the $\sqrt{S_0}$ -values of 15 and 22 GV m-1 in the columns from left to right, respectively.
-From (a) we see that the coherence of the F pulse train decreases rapidly when the peak amplitude of the incident F wave is below 10 GV m-1.
-This behavior is related to the decrease of the strongest peaks in the F realizations in slab transmission as explained in connection with figure 1.
-The weakening of peaks, originating from the nonlinear interaction, levels the strength differences of the amplitude maxima in the realizations and hence increases the number of dominant peaks.
-This is observed in the black curve of figure 1(b).
+The overall degrees of coherence are shown in Fig. 3(a) as a function of $\sqrt{S_0}$.
+For reference, we illustrate in Fig. 3(b) typical F and SH realisations for the $\sqrt{S_0}$ -values of 15 and 22 GV/m in the columns from left to right, respectively.
+From (a) we see that the coherence of the F pulse train decreases rapidly when the peak amplitude of the incident F wave is below 10 GV/m. behaviour is related to the decrease of the strongest peaks in the F realizations in slab transmission as explained in connection with Fig. 1.
+The weakening of peaks, originating from the nonlinear interaction, levels the strength differences of the amplitude maxima in the realizations and hence increases the number This is observed in the black of dominant peaks. curve of Fig. 1(b).
 Consequently, the transmitted F pulses with increased structural complexity represent a field with decreased overall degree of coherence.
-Below 10 GV m^{-1} the overall degree of coherence of the SH wave is almost constant since the generated realizations are rather simple in shape as indicated by the black curve of figure 1(c).
-When the incident peak amplitude of the F wave exceeds 10 GV m-1, a significant amount of energy transfers from the SH field back to the F wave on propagation.
-In particular, the general behavior of the realizations above $10 \,\mathrm{GV}\,\mathrm{m}^{-1}$ is opposite to that below this level.
-More precisely, the energy transfer is strongest at the locations of the highest peaks of the SH realizations leveling the strength differences of the peaks [see the lower left plot in figure 3(b)].
-Consequently, the degree of coherence decreases rapidly within 10 GV m-1 $\lesssim \sqrt{S_0} \lesssim$ 17 GV m-1.
-We verified numerically
+Below 10 GV/m the overall degree of coherence of the SH wave is almost constant since the generated realizations are rather simple in shape as indicated by the black curve of Fig. 1(c).
+When the incident peak amplitude of the F wave exceeds 10 GV/m, a significant amount of energy transfers from the SH field back to the F wave on propagation.
+In particular, the general behaviour of the realizations above 10 GV/m is opposite to that below this level.
+More precisely, the energy transfer is strongest at the locations of the highest peaks of the SH realizations levelling the strength differences of the peaks [see the lower left plot in 3(b)].
+Consequently, the degree of coherence decreases rapidly within 10 GV/m $\lesssim \sqrt{S_0} \lesssim 17$ GV/m.
+We verified numerically that in this interval the F realizations take simpler forms, with essentially a single dominant peak [see the upper left figure in 3(b)], and hence the degree of coherence increases.
+Above 17 GV/m the energy transfer process between the F and SH waves is again reversed.
+In addition, the level of coherence decreases in both waves as indicated by the increased number of peaks in the realizations of the right column of (b).
+We remark that the above effects were found for a chosen L-value and with thicker slabs the effects would occur at lower incident intensities.